matrix-org/synapse/docs/presence_router_module.md

 ) -> Dict[str, Set[UserPresenceState]]:
 ```

-An asynchronous class method that is passed an iterable of user presence state.
-This
+**Required.** An asynchronous class method that is passed an iterable of user presence
-method can determine whether a given presence update should be sent to certain users.
+state.
+This method can determine whether a given presence update should be sent to certain
-It does this by returning a dictionary with keys representing local or remote Matrix
+users.
+It does this by returning a dictionary with keys representing local or remote
-User IDs, and values being a python Set of `synapse.handlers.presence.
+Matrix User IDs, and values being a python Set
+of `synapse.handlers.presence.
 UserPresenceState` instances.

 Synapse will then attempt to send the specified presence updates to each user when
 possible.